emanueltimlopez/challenges/README.md

 - Read about React.
 [React in 100 Seconds](https://www.youtube.com/watch?v=Tn6-PIqc4UM).
 - Read about components in React.
 - Create three components (in a components folder, each in a different file):
-    A - A greeting header that introduces you (using heading tags, two minimum).
+    - A greeting header that introduces you (using heading tags, two minimum).
-    B - An image of yourself or something that represents you (using the image tag).
+    - An image of yourself or something that represents you (using the image tag).
-    C - Links to your socials (using anchor tags).
+    - Links to your socials (using anchor tags).
 - Clean the home page file of the project and import your components.

 ## - Day #4